 Under the SDDS, data dissemination practices are prescribed for 20 data categories covering the real, fiscal, financial and external sectors, as well as population, and are posted on the IMF's Dissemination Standards Bulletin Board (DSBB; http://dsbb.imf.org).
-To date, there were 74 subscribers to the SDDS, 8 of which now adhere to the more advanced SDDS Plus.
+Currently there are 58 subscribers to the SDDS.
 Subscribers are required to establish an Internet site containing the actual data disseminated under the SDDS, called a National Summary Data Page (NSDP) that is hyperlinked to the DSBB.
 Full details on subscribers' metadata are posted on the DSBB.

 The SDDS has led to wider availability and enhanced timeliness of published data and the greater use of advance release calendars.
 In light of the recent financial crises, the IMF also has taken steps to strengthen the SDDS, particularly in the areas of financial soundness indicators, international investment position data, international reserves and external debt.